raspberrypilearning/trained-vision-app/en/step_5.md

 ## Set up your game

 Your completed model now needs to be inserted into a desktop Python application to make a working game.
-A simple version of 'rock, paper, scissors', where the computer will use the player's guess to cheat, has been written for you to use.
-You are focusing on the machnine learning aspects of the project.
+A simple version of rock paper scissors, where the computer will use the player's guess to cheat, has been written for you to use.
+You are focusing on the machinne learning aspects of the project.
 However, there is a lot of room to improve the game's interface.
 If you want to learn about how to do this, check out the [Getting started with GUIs](https://projects.raspberrypi.org/en/projects/getting-started-with-guis) project.
-You can also make chages to the computer's method of choosing whether to play 'rock', 'paper', or 'scissors' if you want to create a game where th player always wins, or where the computer chooses at random.
+You can also make changes to the computer's method of choosing whether to play 'rock', 'paper', or 'scissors', if you want to create a game where the player always wins, or where the computer chooses at random.

-First, you need to download and setup the starter file for the project.
+First, you need to download and set up the starter file for the project.

 --- collapse ---
 ---